 The tour begins on a little trolley and lasts about 45 minutes, ending with a trip to the Bacardi gift shop and the bar, where you can enjoy the two FREE drinks with the tickets they give you.
 Pretty sweet deal, tour and drinks, completely free of charge.
 You’ll learn a lot about the history of Puerto Rico and Bacardi as well as learn how to make beloved Bacardi drinks like the Daquiri, Mojito and Cuba Libré.

 Condado is a great beach and neighborhood of bars and restaurants just outside of San Juan.
 The beach is beautiful, although the sea is a bit rough, and the hotels that are situated on it are great options to stay at (or steal beach chairs from for temporary use if you aren’t staying there).
 We spent a day at the beach here and it was a great, relaxing experience.
 The best part is that there is a Walgreens a block away from the beach and the Walgreen’s in Puerto Rico sell liquor, so restocking midday was easy.

 Ocean park was another beautiful beach location, with calmer ocean waves and soft, white crystalline sand.
 Beware of parking issues in these locations however, street parking is harder to come by and can pose a threat of frustration, but once it is found, the bliss of being on the beach will wash away any irritation.

-Walk around Old San Juan + Shopping
+Walking and Shopping around Old San Juan

 Located in the San Juan Hotel, Brava is a swanky and enticing nightclub, one of the best on the entire island, and is an amazing place to spend a night drinking and dancing.
 The cover charge for individuals not staying in the hotel is $20, free if you’re a guest of the hotel.
 The San Juan Hotel is one of the most beautiful establishments I have ever been in.